Know the Laws: Pennsylvania

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.

-In Pennsylvania, you may file in small claims court for an amount up to $8,000.
-However, in the city of Philadelphia, the limit is $10,000.* If you want to sue for more, you will have to file in regular district court and may need the help of a lawyer.
-You may talk to the court clerk for help in filing a lawsuit in small claims court.
+In Pennsylvania, you may file a claim in magisterial district court for an amount up to $12,000.** If you want to sue for more, you may have to file in a different court and may need the help of a lawyer.

 If you need help in finding a lawyer who can take your case for a contingent fee, contact: